 Finding: While the Department of Transportation and the FAA do not have a DOD-like Human-System Integration (HSI) process for acquisition, the Advanced Concepts and Technology Development Office (ANG-C) has been integrating human factors (HF) into the acquisition process through an HF/AMS Integration Management Plan.
 Much of this effort has entailed creating relationships and showing the value of HF within the acquisition process.
 A quarterly Human Factors Acquisition Working Group meeting has also been implemented.
 The Subcommittee found these and other elements to be great strides in the correct direction of fulfilling the FAA policy to systematically integrate HF into the planning and execution of functions of all FAA elements and activities associated with system acquisitions and systems operations.
 However, while necessary, these steps alone are insufficient to ensure that HF will be appropriately integrated and addressed in all acquisitions.
-What is also needed is a means to formally instantiate HF integration into the lifecycle management process.
-One possible means would be to create specific HF checklist items within the lifecycle management process requirements.
+What is also needed is a means to formally instantiate HF integration into the lifecycle management process corrects requirements.